Linaro/website/_posts/previous/2016-05-20-96boards-openhours-week-2.md

 wordpress_id: 10630
 category: blog
 tags:
 - 96Boards
-  - android
-  - hardware
+- Android
 - Linaro
 - Linux
-  - Linux on Arm
+- Linux On Arm
 ---

 The second week of our ongoing [96Boards OpenHours](http://www.96boards.org/openhours/) took place yesterday.
 For those of you unfamiliar with our 96Boards OpenHours, it is a weekly session every Thursday at 4pm BST.
 We begin these sessions with a short demo, presentation or tutorial and then it is open to answer any questions regarding 96Boards products, the specifications, troubleshooting etc..
 This is a great place to get answers to any questions you may have, including bringing any questions from the forums that may not have been answered to your satisfaction.
 OpenHours is a great place to get real-time answers to your questions.